Wednesday, November 22, 2023

 More information on Business Disputes, including Partnership disputes, can be found at Partnership Agreements and Partnership Disputes - Contract Negotiations and Interpretations and at All Business Disputes.

-Our rates and fixed prices are lower than the prices charged by many Perth Commercial law firms because we own our offices so we don't pay the exorbitant St George's Tce rent that many commercial law firms do.
+Our rates and fixed prices are lower than the prices charged by many Perth Commercial law firms because our Perth and Fremantle offices don’t pay the exorbitant St George’s Tce rent that many commercial law firms choose to pay.

 Giumelli v Giumelli[2003] WASC 259